 When deciding how long to spend in Paris, keep in mind that you won’t see everything the city has to offer in a single visit.
 Prioritize the most important sites to you and plan enough time to unwind and absorb some of Paris’ legendary ambiance on the streets!

 For this good reason, a four-day stay in Paris is ideal.
-You may see many of the city’s main sights and attractions in just four days while still having a great time to relax and observe people at a Parisian café
+You may see many of the city’s main sights and attractions in just four days while still having a great time relaxing and observe people at a Parisian café

 My version of the Best Paris Itinerary